-In-house 3D printing is a versatile solution for a wide range of applications, from concept models and functional prototypes in rapid prototyping to jigs, fixtures, or even end-use parts in manufacturing.
+In-house 3D printing is a versatile solution for a wide range of applications, from high-resolution models to rapid prototyping, rapid tooling for traditional production processes, manufacturing aids, and even end-use parts in manufacturing.

 When you consider investing in a 3D printer, however, viability typically boils down to a simple question: does it make economic sense for your business?
-How much does a 3D printer cost and how much can you actually save with it for your business?
+How much does a 3D printer cost and how much time and cost can you actually save with it for your business?

-In this guide, we’ll compare outsourcing with in-house production, lay out the various costs you should account for to calculate cost per part, and look at considerations beyond cost when comparing various 3D printing solutions and other production methods.
+In this guide, we’ll walk you through the 3D printing costs for different technologies, compare outsourcing with in-house production, lay out the various factors you should account for to calculate cost per part, and look at considerations beyond cost when comparing various 3D printing solutions and other production methods.

 The three most established plastic 3D printing processes today are fused deposition modeling (FDM), stereolithography (SLA), and selective laser sintering (SLS).

-Each 3D printing technology has its pros and cons, so here's an infographic for a quick comparison:
+Each 3D printing technology has its pros and cons—here's an infographic for a quick comparison:

-As a rule of thumb, FDM 3D printers will get you the cheapest parts if you’re printing only relatively simple prototypes in limited numbers.
+As a rule of thumb, FDM 3D printers will create the cheapest parts if you’re printing only relatively simple prototypes in limited numbers.
 SLA resin 3D printers offer higher resolution, better quality, and a wide variety of 3D printing materials at a slight premium, but the difference quickly diminishes when you print complex designs or larger batches due to the less labor-intensive post-processing.
-Lastly, SLS is the most cost-effective process for producing medium to large volumes of high-quality functional parts.
+Lastly, SLS 3D printing is the most cost-effective process for producing medium to large volumes of high-quality functional parts.

 Comparing the overall cost of different 3D printers goes beyond sticker prices -- these won’t tell you the full story of how much a 3D printer costs and how much your printed part will cost.
 3D printing material and labor costs have a significant influence on cost per part, depending on the application and your production needs.